nolanruss/StockLang/README.md

 Nolan Thompson

 ## Description
 The _StockLang_ compiler compiles files written for the _StockLang_ programming language into a _Java_ intermediate representation.
 Follow the instructions below to download, build, and compile a sample _StockLang_ program file.
+ANTLR is used to create a compiler from the provided _StockLang.g4_ grammar file.
+The compiler will compile input files written in the __StockLang__ language into Java.
+Follow the intructions below to generate and test the compiler.

 ## Instructions
 1. Clone the project git.
 The project contains the necessary _.java_ files, and a sample program written in _StockLang_ called `TestInput.txt`.